RamiKrispin/vscode-python/README.md

  docker login
 ```

-For the login, you will have to enter your username and password, and you should expect the following output if the login is successful:
+You will have to enter your username and password, and you should expect the following output if the login is successful:

 ``` shell
 Login with your Docker ID to push and pull images from Docker Hub.
 If you don't have a Docker ID, head over to https://hub.docker.com to create one.